maxholman/mcp-gdbmi/README.md

 # GDB MCP Server

-An MCP server for interacting with GDB via gdbserver.
+An MCP server for interacting with GDB via `gdbserver`.

+Output from `gdbserver` is "compressed" but using json5 to reduce the token count for data structures, and hex values are also "compressed" by stripping out any long `0x00000000000` prefixes ie `0x0000004` becomes `0x4`

+> [!
+WARNING] This tool can destroy your quota VERY quickly if you are not
+> careful

 ## Installation